durchgeflext/nvpro_core/nvvkhl/shaders/README.md

 > Contains structures and functions for procedural sky models.

-This file includes two sky models: a simple sky that is fast to compute, and a more complex "physical sky" model based on a model from Mental Ray, customized for nvpro-samples.
+This file includes two sky models: a simple sky that is fast to compute, and a more complex "physical sky" model based on a model from Mental Ray and later modernized in the MDL SDK starting [here](https://github.com/NVIDIA/MDL-SDK/blob/203d5140b1dee89de17b26e828c4333571878629/src/shaders/mdl/base/base.mdl#L1180) customized for nvpro-samples.
 ### Struct `SkySamplingResult`
 > Contains the resulting direction, probability density function, and radiance